Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Colours

-* The primary color choices of black and orange were chosen work in harmony the previously designed Bad Arts Entertainment logo.
+* The primary colour choices of black and orange were chosen work in harmony the previously designed Bad Arts Entertainment logo.

-* The secondary color white was chosen for large blocks of text to provide contrast and increase legibility.
+* The secondary colour white was chosen for large blocks of text to provide contrast and increase legibility.

 #### Styling

 * Event containers were given a custom image as a background in order to give them the resemblance of a ticket stub.

-* Custom carousel arrows were created using an orange and white color scheme to blend in with the previous chosen colours.
+* Custom carousel arrows were created using an orange and white colour scheme to blend in with the previous chosen colours.